 We've simplified things with our download speed calculator, which will show you the actual time to download different file types.

 Below is a table full of theoretical speeds.
-The file size is written in megabytes (multiply by eight to get megabits) and the speeds are in megabits (divide by eight to get megabytes).
+The file size is written in megabytes and the speeds are in megabits.

-Four, eight, 16, 32, 50, and 100 represent some of the most common speeds in broadband, whether it's ADSL, 4G or cable.
+Four, eight, 16, 32, 50, and 100 approximate some of the most common speeds in broadband across ADSL, fibre, cable and 4G mobile broadband connections.
 The table below will tell you approximately how long, in minutes and seconds, the file types on the left will take to download using the speeds on the right.

 Keep in mind when you read the table that actual speed is rarely as fast as advertised or 'up to' speed, and there are many additional factors that affect speed.
 Realistically, the times below should be multiplied by four or five to get a more accurate figure from our download estimator.